KataTech/katatech.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Welcome!
-I am a first-year PhD student at the MIT [Institute of Data, Systems, and Society (IDSS)](https://idss.mit.edu/), working with [Dr. Ali Jadbabaie](https://jadbabaie.mit.edu/).
+I am a first-year PhD student in the [MIT Institute of Data, Systems, and Society (IDSS)](https://idss.mit.edu/), advised by [Dr. Ali Jadbabaie](https://jadbabaie.mit.edu/).
 My research interest lie broadly in machine learning theory and safety within social systems.
-I am fortunately supported by the [NSF GRFP](https://www.nsfgrfp.org/) and affiliated with [LIDS](https://lids.mit.edu/).
+I am generously supported by the NSF GRFP, and an affiliate of [LIDS](https://lids.mit.edu/).

-Previously, I primary worked on optimal transport (OT), a mathematical discipline for aligning and metricizing probability distributions.
-By defining node distributions over networks, I applied OT methods to analyzing trophic networks with [Dr. C&eacute;sar A. Uribe](https://cauribe.rice.edu/) and [Dr. Lydia Beaudrot](https://lydiabeaudrot.weebly.com/) at Rice University.
-I also explored OT methods for factor discovery and ML fairness, advised by [Dr. Esteban G. Tabak](https://cims.nyu.edu/~tabak/) at NYU Courant.
-Even earlier, I worked on contrasting reinforcement learning and human goal-seeking with [Dr. Alison Gopnik](http://www.gopniklab.berkeley.edu/alison) at Berkeley AI Research.
+Previously, I completed my B.A. in Computer Science at Rice University.
+There, I worked with [Dr. C&eacute;sar Uribe](https://cauribe.rice.edu/) and [Dr. Lydia Beaudrot](https://lydiabeaudrot.weebly.com/) on optimal transport-based graph learning for ecology.
+I was also hosted by [Dr. Esteban Tabak](https://cims.nyu.edu/~tabak/) at NYU Courant and [Dr. Alison Gopnik](https://www.gopniklab.berkeley.edu/) at Berkeley AI Research during my summers.

+Outside of research, I practice Taekwondo, hike, read, and cook!

 <div class="warning" style='padding:0.1em'>
 <span>
 <p style='margin-top:1em; text-align:center'>
-<b>For underclassmen, early researchers, FGLI, or URM students</b></p>
+<b>For underclassmen, early researchers, FLI, or URM students</b></p>
 <p style='margin-left:1em;'>
-Please do not hesitate to reach out if you want to talk about getting involved in research (esp.
-ML).
+I am a FLI and immigrant student myself.
+Please do not hesitate to reach out if you have questions! <br/>
 </p>
 <p style='margin-bottom:1em; margin-right:1em; text-align:right; font-family:Georgia'>
 </p></span>
 </div>

 <br />

 **Acknowledgements:** I am a lousy web developer and an even worse photographer.
-I owe much gratitude to [Shreyas](https://shreyasminocha.me/) for helping me out with random kinks on this website.
-A big shoutout to my future comedy partner, [Siba](https://sibasmarak.github.io/), for this sharp photo from the Eiffel tower!
-Lastly, check out [al-folio](https://github.com/alshedivat/al-folio) for the stylish website template.
+I owe much gratitude to [Shreyas Minocha](https://shreyasminocha.me/) for helping me out with random kinks on this website.
+Shoutout to [Siba Panigrahi](https://sibasmarak.github.io/) for my sharp photo from the Eiffel tower!
+Much of the site aesthetics are inspired by [Alex Hayes](https://www.alexpghayes.com/) and [al-folio](https://github.com/alshedivat/al-folio).

-Last updated Aug 31st, 2024.
+Last updated: Oct 1st, 2024.

 ---